opsdroid/opsdroid/docs/configuration.md

 }
 ```

-As you can see `mxid`, `password` and `rooms` are required fields for this connector and we expect them to be either strings or a dictionary.
+As you can see 'credentials` and `rooms` are required fields for this connector and we expect them to be dictionaries.

 Since we don't need to explicitly declare a value as Optional we can just write the expected value and type.